Cracking the Mortgage Code: A Definitive Guide for First Time Buyers in 2024

 Some housing associations let you staircase, which means buying a bigger slice of your home over time until you own it all.
 This can help you get on the property ladder and build up equity in your home over time.

-Find out more about Shared Ownership in this government website and check your eligibility here.
+Find out more about Shared Ownership and check your eligibility here.

 Mortgages for professional and skilled workers